lqhac/LivePoem/README.md

 ## Code
 In addition to the storyboard generator based on Free-Bloom [(Huang et al., 2022)](https://proceedings.neurips.cc/paper_files/paper/2023/hash/52f050499cf82fa8efb588e263f6f3a7-Abstract-Conference.html), we also release code for the poetry-to-melody generation phase under this repository.
 The project includes the following steps.
 For each step, we provide a jupyter notebook file to facilitate step-by-step code execution.

-### Build Dictionary for Lyrics & Melodies
+### STEP1: Build Dictionary for Lyrics & Melodies
 The notebook file `./0_build_dictionary/0_build_dict_octuple.ipynb` provides a step-by-step guide to generate the dictionaries for melodies and lyrics, respectively.
 Running the notebook will create a `music_dict.pkl` file covering the complete vocabulary required for this task.

-### Binarise Data
+### STEP 2: Binarise Data Set
 Run `./1_binarise_data/1_octuplemidi.ipynb` to binarise the lyrics and melody dataset.
+The lyrics and melodies should be in .txt and .mid, respectively.
+We provide some example data under the `./data` directory.

 ### Train Model
 The notebook file `3_train_bart.ipynb` is a step-by-step guide to training the model.
-Alternatively, running `python 3_train_bart.py` can start the training process in one go.
+Alternatively, running `python 3_train_bart.py` can start the training process in one run.

 ### Inference
-For batch inference of multiple samples, please run `4_infer_bart.ipynb`.
+For batch inference of multiple samples, please refer to `4_infer_bart.ipynb`.
-For customised single-sample inference, please run `4_infer_bart_single.ipynb`.
+For customised single-sample inference, please refer to `4_infer_bart_single.ipynb`.

 ## To cite this work
 ```